 Let’s dive into the fascinating world of prenuptial agreements, or as the youngins call them, “prenups.”
 These legal documents are pretty common in many Western cultures, but the perspectives on them can be quite diverse, influenced by different cultural factors.
-For example, in the U.S. prenups are widely accepted, in fact, 50% of U.S. adults are open to signing one.
+For example, in the U.S., prenups are widely accepted; in fact, almost 50% of Millennials have signed one.
 Why does this matter?
 Well, understanding the cultural intricacies of a prenup may have an effect on those lovebirds opting for a prenup in a mixed-culture relationship.
 Let’s discuss!

 Let’s talk about individualist cultures and collectivist cultures and their beliefs on prenups.
 Individualist cultures, like the United States, emphasize autonomy, self-reliance, and personal rights.
 Collectivist cultures, like China, prioritize family and community commitment over individual interests.
 In the U.S., therefore, prenups are relatively common and are considered more socially acceptable.
 They are seen as a pragmatic tool for couples to protect personal assets in case of divorce, as well as a way to clarify who does what when it comes to financial roles and responsibilities.